kyoto-framework/kyoto/web/docs/prologue.md

 ## What problems does it solve?

-While developing the website's frontend with Go, I discovered some of the downsides of this approach:
+While developing the website's frontend with plain Go templates, I discovered some of the downsides of this approach:

-- With plain html/template you're starting to repeat yourself.
+- With plain `html/template` you're starting to repeat yourself.
 It's harder to define reusable parts.
 - You must repeat DTO calls for each page, where you're using reusable parts.
 - With Go's routines approach it's hard to make async-like DTO calls in the handlers.
 - For dynamic things, you still need to use JS and client-side DOM modification.